Cengiz Sisman, Ph.D.

 Sabbatai Sevi and the Emergence of a Judeo-Islamic Community," (1666-1720).

-His work is connected by his deep interest in the history of religions, religious conversion, irreligion, messianism, mysticism, crypto-double identities, and religion and modernity.
-Currently he is teaching courses on world history, Islamic empires, and the modern Middle East.
+Currently, Dr. Sisman is working on his new book project, tentatively entitled, "No One Came Near Me': British and American Missionary Activities among the Ottoman/Oriental Jews.
+His work is connected by his deep interest in the history of religions, religious conversion, irreligion, messianism, mysticism, crypto identities, and religion and modernity.
+Currently he is teaching undergraduate and graduate courses on world history, Islamic empires, Jews and Christians of the Islamic Lands, and the modern Middle East.